 Mr. Stoneburner received his Master’s Degree in Rehabilitation/Vocational Evaluation from the University of Arizona and completed additional graduate work in Rehabilitation Counseling Psychology at the University of Southern California.
 He has been a Certified Rehabilitation Counselor since 1979.

-During the past 30 years, Mr. Stoneburner has been affiliated with graduate programs at California State University locations in Los Angeles and San Bernardino.
-He continues to serve as a graduate advisor board member and adjunct professor in the Rehabilitation Program/College of Education; job analysis, vocational assessment, counseling, and job placement theories and strategies.
+During the past 25 years, Mr. Stoneburner has been affiliated with graduate programs at California State University locations in Los Angeles and San Bernardino.
+He continues to serve as a graduate advisory board member and adjunct professor in the Rehabilitation Program/College of Education; job analysis, vocational assessment, counseling, and job placement theories and strategies.

 Mr. Stoneburner’s professional expertise is based upon a specialized skill set from his academic and professional background in vocational evaluation.
 He is qualified to administer and interpret vocational tests, work samples, and observations from situational assessment protocols to accurately measure functional abilities.
 He is able to combine empirical data and standardized assessment tools, resulting in accuracy in assessment of residual employability and earning capacity.